Meursau1T/Simple-Sidebar/README.md

 ﻿<h1 align="center">
-  🌸Sakura's Simple Sidebar🌸
+  Sakura's Simple
 </h1>

 <h2 align="center">
   A simple Firefox theme using Sidebery sidebar.
+Forked from Sakura's Simple Sidebar but removed pink accent color and made some other changes.
 </h2>

 ## Preview